Next Start

 What is your greatest strength?
 Weakness?

 This question is commonly asked in interviews, no matter what industry you’re in.
 When answering, try to avoid being too general.
-Be strategic when discussing your strength and highlight a quality that will benefit you in the role.
+Be strategic when discussing your strengths and highlight a quality that will benefit you in the role.
 For example, if you’re applying for a position where you will be working directly with customers, you may want to talk about your communication skills and ability to build relationships with different kinds of people.

 When it comes to sharing your greatest weakness, always be honest.
 However, be sure to avoid choosing a weakness that will disqualify you for the role.
 Whether your weakness is focusing too much on the details or having a hard time saying no, be sure to always share how you’re taking steps to overcome it.
 Here’s an example: